safe-global/safe-core-sdk/README.md

 ## Playground

 This project includes a [playground](https://github.com/safe-global/safe-core-sdk/tree/main/playground/README.md) with a few scripts that can be used as a starting point to use the Safe{Core} SDK.
+These scripts contain valuable snippets that demonstrate various Safe features.
+They serve as a useful learning tool or starting point for implementing these features in your application.

 ## License